JackWalton1/calculator/project-2-JackWalton1-main/README.md

 ## Name bindings (variables)

-In Project 1, you used the composite design pattern to support a hierarchy of expression types, including binary expressions and constants (numbers).
+Previously used the composite design pattern to support a hierarchy of expression types, including binary expressions and constants (numbers).

 You will add support to this hierarchy for _name bindings_.
 That is, a user should be able to evaluate an expression like: